 What is Bear Spray?

 Bear spray is a product used to deter bears; resembling a pressurized aerosol spray, it is filled with high concentrations of capsaicin, the substance that gives spicy food its kick.
 The capsaicin is extracted from cayenne peppers, which are extremely spicy and inexpensive to use.
+It’s carried by thousands of hikers, backpackers, and hunters whenever they’re out in bear country.
 Bear spray is designed to be sprayed directly in a bear’s face if it charges- but only if it charges.

 Is Bear Spray Effective?